jekagames/traces/nfcreader/README.md

 4. Then, change directories to whichever folder you are running the program from.
 5. Send command "node send.js"
 6. Open localhost:8080 in your browser

+#SOUND
+Set the Pi to use the headphone jack instead of the HMDI connection for audio by entering:
+"amixer cset numid=3 1"

 #SETTING UP "FOREVER" and HEADLESS MODE SO THAT THE PI BOOTS UP THE PROGRAM ON START
 ...I'm working on writing this part.